 After paying for the cost of cookies and materials, Girl Scout Cookie proceeds stay local and help councils provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more-in camps, through leadership training, and multiple other ways.
-A portion of the proceeds is directly managed by girls, and it's up to them to decide how to invest their troop's share of the earnings.
+A portion of the proceeds is directly managed by Girl Scouts, and it's up to them to decide how to invest their troop's share of the earnings.

-Your council will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
-Please share this information with girls and their families so everyone understands that product program sales make it possible for your Girl Scout council to serve girls.
+Your council will provide a breakdown of how the cookie program proceeds support Girl Scout activities locally.
+Please share this information with Girl Scouts and their families so everyone understands that product programs support your local council.

-Troop members share in the proceeds from a successful product program; proceeds are not distributed to individual girl members.
-Girls, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and Girl Scout swag.
-The council plan for rewards applies equally to all girls participating in the product program activity.
+Troop members share in the proceeds from successful product programs; proceeds are not distributed to individual members.
+Girl Scouts, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and store-related credits, or travel experiences.
+The council plan for rewards applies equally to all participants in the product program activity.
 Visit the cookie section of your council website for more information about individual rewards and troop proceeds locally.

-The Girl Scout Blue Book of Basic Documents specifies that:
+The Girl Scouts Blue Book of Basic Documents specifies that:

 "All money and other assets, including property, that are raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting must be held and authorized by a Girl Scout council or Girl Scouts of the USA.
 Such money and other assets must be used for the purposes of Girl Scouting."

-"Ownership of Assets," Blue Book of Basic Documents
+"Ownership of Assets," Girl Scouts Blue Book of Basic Documents

 Making s'mores under the stars, creating a lasting impact in your community, or ordering supplies for an eye-opening STEM project-there are limitless ways to put troop proceeds toward dynamic Girl Scout experiences!
 There are a few things, however, that don't qualify for "purposes of Girl Scouting," for instance, using troop proceeds to purchase memberships in or uniforms for another organization.
-We encourage all councils to remind their volunteers of this policy in order to protect the all-girl environment and to avoid diversion of Girl Scout funds.
+We encourage all councils to remind their volunteers of this policy in order to avoid the diversion of Girl Scout funds.